mattermost/mattermost-test-management/data/test-cases/plugins/nps-plugin/new-nps-plugin/test-3-exclude-team.md

 5. Save the changes.
 6. Verify that the fields displays team names to be excluded.

-Scenario 2: Verify the user does not receive survey if part of team that's excluded.
+Scenario 2: Verify the user does not receive survey if user is part of team that's excluded.

 Set-up: